vinylrich/vinylrich/README.md

 If you want to contact me, please leave me an email

-Here are some ideas to get you started:..
 - 🌱 I’m currently learning ...
 Go,Echo
 - 👯 I’m looking to collaborate on GCSharibo
 - 🤔 I’m looking for help with ... team andante,haribo